Ahmedsaid3/Risale_Tabu/README.md

-You can find the game on google play as "Risale Tabu" Enjoy it!
+You can find the game on google play as "Risale Tabu".
+Enjoy it!